VIAME/VIAME/README.md

 preferred, with CUDNN 8.
 Other CUDA or CUDNN versions may or may not work.
 On both Windows and Linux it is also recommended to use [Anaconda3 2021.05](https://repo.anaconda.com/archive/) for python, which is the most tested distribution used by developers.
-If using other python distributions, at a minimum Python3.7 or above, Numpy, and Cython is necessary and 3.10 or newer likely doesn't work yet.
+If using other python distributions, at a minimum Python3.7 or above, Numpy, and Cython is necessary.

 To build on the command line in Linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same,